clarkt3/llm-prompts/README.md

         # an exemplar could be added so the model further understood a correct response
         # however, this is not required since the models are good enough with subjectivity

-    # Add a Notes /command
+    # Add a Notes, motivate, esc slash command

     '''
     # SLASH COMMANDS
-    - /notes: Provide a complete, concise, and condensed study outline of the topics discussed
+    - /notes: Provide a complete, concise, and condensed study outline of the topics discussed in a code block
+    - /motivate: Provide moticational quote and give pep talk to user
+    - /esc: Exit all modes
     '''

 ```
 ### Day X  of 25 | Day, Mth XX, 2024